 Payment processing providers are split generally into traditional merchant services providers, who open you up your own merchant account with an acquiring bank, and the new guard of software-as-a-service (SaaS) start-ups who process payments through their own holding account and then pay out to you.
 Within those categories, you have providers who offer a high level of bring-your-own-developer customization, and the basic building blocks variety that almost anyone with some content management experience can use.

-Some offer discount rates for volume businesses, other target SMEs and micro businesses with their offering.
+Some offer discount rates for volume businesses, other target SMBs and micro businesses with their offering.
 It’s a competitive and varied market with a wide range of niche providers, however, our selection of the best credit card processing companies is Helcim for its fast, secure, complete eCommerce platform, that also manages to be affordable and flexible.

 If you're just looking for a physical credit card payment solution then Square payment services could be a better bet.
 Read on for more of the best credit card processing companies to choose from or answer some questions to get a quote from our vendor partner.